 As you might imagine, StubHub has its fair share of both fans and detractors, with reasonable explanations for both.

-A more serious incident also occurred in 2006, when a number of fans of the New England Patriots reported showed up at games with phony tickets that had been bought at StubHub.
+A more serious incident also occurred in 2006, when a number of fans of the New England Patriots reported they had been turned away from games due to phony tickets that had been bought at StubHub.
 Some were counterfeit while others were voided tickets sold by fans who had their tickets for the season revoked.
-The Patriots demanded that StubHub provide a list of Patriots season ticket holders who had used the site; the site eventually lost in Massachusetts state courts.
+The Patriots demanded that StubHub provide a list of Patriots season ticket holders who had used the site.
+The site eventually lost in Massachusetts state courts.